JoinSEEDS/wallet_translation/README.md

 4. Click the "Edit" button on the top right (image see below)

-2. Click on the `i18n` folder

-3. Click on a file

-4. Click the "Edit" button on the top right (image see below)

-3. Translate all the phrases
+5. Translate all the phrases

-4. Commit changes in the branch (image see below)
+6. Commit changes in the branch (image see below)

 ## Edit
 <img width="1031" alt="uJOfg" src="https://user-images.githubusercontent.com/65412/83356977-ce85f300-a369-11ea-9551-65838b124033.png">